 Plants do not absorb the green wavelengths from the grow light, but instead reflect the light so that the deeper parts of the leaves and plant can use them to produce energy.

-It can therefore sometimes seem as if the green light is useless for the plant.
-Scientists were also convinced of this for many years, but this is unfortunately not a correct assumption.
+It can therefore sometimes seem as if the green light is useless to the plant.
+Scientists were also convinced of this for many years, but unfortunately this is not a correct assumption.

 It has now been proven by several researchers that the green light is less effective for plants than the other colors, but that it contributes to the growth and resistance of the plant in other ways.

-The researchers used spinach to prove that green light is less efficient than both blue and red light, with the quantum efficiency under green light being 10% less than that of red light and 25% less compared to blue light.
+The researchers used spinach to prove that green light is less efficient than both blue and red light, as the quantum efficiency under green light is 10% less than red light and 25% less compared to blue light.
 It can therefore still contribute to healthy growth in most cases.

 However, it can still be complicated to find the right balance in PAR grow lights for plants, which is why most professionals recommend using white full spectrum light, as you are then sure that your plants get the correct light.